-We follow the guidance laid out on the Government website - below are the sections relevent to us, as a GP PRactice;
+We follow the guidance laid out on the Government website.
+Below are the sections relevant to us, as a GP practice.

 Anyone in England can register and consult with a GP without charge.

 GPs are self-employed and have contracts with NHS England to provide services for the National Health Service.

 An application to join a practice may only be refused if the practice has reasonable grounds for doing so, but a practice cannot refuse an application on the grounds of: